covcom/388COM/Week_04_Simple_Views_and_Layouts/README.md

 ## Lab 2 Simple and complex view

-When you look at your layout files in Design view, the Palette shows everything that is avaible to you.
+When you look at your layout files in Design view, the Palette shows everything that is available to you.
 We have only explored a small fraction of what's available.
 In this second lab, we'll explore some more.

 ### Common controls

-Google has listed some commonly used widgets and refer to those collectively as Common Controls.
-In the following excercise, I'll show you how to include these in your layouts and how to connect those with Java code.
-If you have finished previous lab, duplicate the folder and rename it MyActivities2.
+Google has listed some commonly used widgets and refers to those collectively as Common Controls.
+In the following exercise, I'll show you how to include these in your layouts and how to connect those with Java code.
+If you have finished the previous lab, duplicate the folder and rename it MyActivities2.
 We'll start from there.

 ![common controls](http://developer.android.com/images/ui/ui-controls.png)

-1. Download the ['mode edit' icon](https://www.google.com/design/icons/index.html#ic_mode_edit) from Google, and add to the resrouces of your project.
+1. Download the ['mode edit' icon](https://www.google.com/design/icons/index.html#ic_mode_edit) from Google, and add to the resources of your project.

     ![](.md_images/mode_edit.png)

-2. Donwload a photo of any vehicle and add it to drawables.
+2. Download a photo of any vehicle and add it to drawable.
 For example, I added something called 'bike.jpg'.
 3. Insert the following into strings.xml file to get ready a string array
     ```xml
     <string-array name="car_maker">